 Can RFID Replace AirTag (or Vice Versa)?

-You cannot stick an RFID tag on your keys and expect to find them when lost.
+You can’t stick an RFID tag on your keys and expect to find them when lost.
 Without a reader within range, a passive RFID tag does nothing.
 It sits there silently.
 You would need to walk around your house with a handheld RFID scanner, which costs $300+ and defeats the purpose of a $29 key finder.

-You also cannot use AirTags to manage warehouse inventory.
+You also can’t use AirTags to manage warehouse inventory.
 Scanning items one at a time through Bluetooth is absurdly slow compared to an RFID reader that processes hundreds of tags per second through a dock door.
 The labor cost alone would make it unworkable.

 Bottom Line

 AirTag and RFID solve different problems with different technology at different scales.
-AirTag is a $29 consumer tracker that leverages 2 billion Apple devices to find your lost belongings anywhere in the world.
-RFID is an industrial technology that scans hundreds of tagged items per second at distances up to 40 feet.
-For personal item tracking, AirTag is the clear choice.
-For commercial inventory management, RFID remains the industry standard.
-The two are complementary, not competing.
+AirTag is a $29 consumer tracker that uses 2 billion Apple devices to find your lost belongings anywhere in the world, while RFID is an industrial technology that scans hundreds of tagged items per second at distances up to 40 feet.

 FAQ